The Role of Explainability in Assuring Safety of Machine Learning in Healthcare: The Role of Explainability in Safety Assurance

-The second phase in the development process is model selection.
-It is important to understand what kind of problem is being addressed and what kind of ML methods are suitable for the problem at hand.
-For example, if the problem is to identify optimal treatments in healthcare, then reinforcement learning (RL) might be more appropriate than others, as RL is widely used in complex decision making tasks to find an optimal policy \cite{sutton1998introduction}.
-On the other hand, if the problem is image classification then NNs might be more appropriate.
-In addition, another important aspect to consider at this stage is the explainability of the ML model.
-In Section \ref{XAI methods} we identified that some ML models are intrinsically interpretable whereas others need to be supplemented with post-hoc explainable AI methods.
-Guidelines on model selection, balancing model performance against explainability, have been proposed \cite{markus2020role}.
+The second phase in the development process is ML algorithm selection (also referred to as model selection, here we use the term ML algorithm selection to avoid the confusion with model selection in the training phase where the ML algorithm is the same but hyperparameters of the model are tuned to be different).
+It is important to understand what kind of problem is being addressed and what kind of ML methods are suitable for the problem at hand, e.g. classification, regression, or finding an optimal policy.
+Another important aspect to consider at this stage is the \textit{explainability} and \textit{performance} dimensions of the ML model as shown in the spider diagram.
+In Section \ref{XAI methods} we identified that some ML models are intrinsically interpretable whereas others need to be supplemented with \textit{post-hoc} XAI methods.
+Guidelines on ML algorithm selection, balancing model performance against explainability, have been proposed \cite{markus2020role}.

-When it comes to model selection, safety requirements are often implicitly transformed into explainability, robustness and performance requirements.
+When it comes to ML algorithm selection, safety requirements are often implicitly transformed into explainability and performance requirements.
 Note that sometimes people make statements such as ``use of deep NNs is not safe''.
-When they make this kind of statement, they are implicitly making the judgement that deep NNs are opaque, i.e., not explainable.
-This is why we argue that safety requirements are partially transformed into explainability requirements but there is a necessary trade-off between explainability and performance \cite{markus2020role}.
-These requirements can only be met by considering the ability to produce effective explanations either in later phases of development or in operation.
-The rationale for the model choice, including the performance-explainability trade-offs, needs to be documented in the safety case.
+When they make this kind of statement, they are implicitly making the judgement that deep NNs are opaque, i.e. not interpretable.
+The spider diagram helps to show that this is over-simplistic.
+There is no binary choice ``opaque/interpretable'', rather \textit{explainability} and \textit{performance} are two of the dimensions; both matter for safety in an AI/ML application.
+This is why we argue that safety requirements are partially, but not wholly, transformed into explainability requirements.
+It would be ideal to have an interpretable model which can achieve performance as high as black box models.
+When this is not the case, a trade-off between explainability and performance would be necessary \cite{markus2020role} and \textit{post-hoc} explanations should be considered either in later phases of development or in operation to produce effective explanation.
+The rationale for the ML algorithm choice, including the performance-explainability trade-offs, needs to be documented in the safety case.

-\subsection{Model Learning}
+\subsubsection{Model Learning}